railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Boost your Sales
 ================

-Open ERP provides many tools for managing relationships with partners.
+OpenERP provides many tools for managing relationships with partners.
 These are available through the :menuselection:`Sales` menu.

 .. tip::  :guilabel:`CRM & SRM`